Vocations

 We WILL accept training from non-accredited institutions; however, as stated in the education section above, we will NOT accept candidates who have purchased degrees from “diploma mills”.

-The Order of Saints Francis and Dominic will not accept ministerial credentials from internet-based churches or similar institutions that offer “instant” or “online” ordination, and we will complete a thorough investigation on each candidate.
+The Order of Saints Francis and Dominic will not accept ministerial credentials from internet-based churches or similar institutions that offer “instant” or “online” ordination.

 Connect With Us:

-For other requirements, please contact our Servant General through our Contact Page.
+For additional information or other requirements, please contact our Servant General through our Contact Page.